briandunn/dbcode/README.md

 Interdependency of db/code elements is expressed via magic comments:

-    -- require foo_view
+    -- require views/foo

+Writing drop statements or downward migrations is not necessary.
+All of your code is kept in a separate schema that is replaced when your declaration files change.
+Want to migrate to a previous version?
+Check out that revision in your SCM and connect.
+In test and development mode this will just work.
+Production is a slightly different story: read more below.

 #### Test

-Any time rails would expose a new version of a javascript file to your tests, dbcode will ensure your view declarations are up to date.
-That means any time you change a `db/code` file the changes will be available on your next test run.
+DB Code ensures that the declarations in your test database are up to date.
+Any time you change a `db/code` file the changes will be available on your next test run.
+This happens automatically for tests that boot rails.
+If you have a test that integrates the database, but doesn't boot rails, call `DBCode.ensure_freshness!` in a before block.

 #### Development

-A request made after a change to a db/code file aught to see the newest version of the database.
-This could be achieved via a rack middleware that checks modification times on request start.
+A request made after a change to a `db/code` file will see the latest version of that declaration.

 #### Production

-1. Calculate digest of db/code hunk

-2. Using that digest, look for a schema by that name

-3. if the schema exists, set the connection's search path to use it first.

-4. if it doesn't exist, create it with the contents of db/code

-### Cleanup

-Old versions of the code schema can be removed from your database with

-    rake dbcode:clean
+In production mode the automatic synchronization step is skipped.
+Connecting to a database that doesn't contain the latest version on the `code` schema will log a warning.

+Running migrations on the production database will do the trick.
+Alternatively run the task `db:code:sync`

 ### Disclaimer

 * This is only intended to be used with postgresql.
 Your other db is 💩..

-* Booting into a raw psql connection will not configure your schema search path.
-Do this with the `dbcode` command.
+* Booting into a raw psql connection will not configure your schema search to place `code` first.
+Try something like this:

+    $ psql app_development;
+    app_development=# set search_path to code,public;
+    SET

 * Can't be used to manage code in schemas intended for name spacing or permission control.
+You'll need to use migrations to manage code that lives in schemas other than `code`.